wireapp/wire-server/docs/src/developer/developer/api-versioning.md

 However, there are ways to alter the event API in incompatible ways without breaking older clients.
-Namely, we can tie a change X in the format of an event to a specific api version N. This means that in order for a client to support any version *after* N, it has to be able to consume events in any format, before or after X.
+Namely, we can tie a change X in the format of an event to a specific api version N. This means that in order for a client to support version N or later, it has to be able to consume events in any format, before or after X.

-If clients respect this constraint, then the backend only needs to keep the old format around for as long as version N is supported, and can apply change X as soon as version N is dropped.
+If clients respect this constraint, then the backend only needs to keep the old format around for as long as version N-1 is supported, and can apply change X as soon as version N-1 is dropped.

 Conversely, clients need to be advised on when it is ok for them to drop their legacy event parsing code.
 Unfortunately, determining this point in time is